QuantumMisaka/ATST-Tools/README.md

 ## Next Examples
-- CO-Fe100: CO dissociation on Fe(100) surface, in this example we will focus on setting `magmom` during NEB calculation, which is important for spin-polarized magnetic system.
+- K-diffu-Fe5C2-510 : K diffusion on Fe5C2(510) surface, ,in this example we will focus on setting `magmom` during NEB calculation, which is important for spin-polarized magnetic system.
+- K2O-diffu-Fe5C2-510: likely as K-diffu-Fe5C2-510
+- CO-Fe100: CO dissociation on Fe(100) surface
 - CO-Fe5C2-510: CO dissociation on Fe5C2(510) surface.
 Which is the final goal.
 - `AutoNEB` implementation and test